Chilldose/COMET/docs/_build/html/_sources/tutorial.rst.txt

 GUI saves your data.
 On how to send data exactely from a measurement thread to the GUI see chapters :ref:`The GUI event loop` and :ref:`???`.

 Next we need to write our measurement plugin.
-These plugins need to be stored as ordinary python files in the directory ``UniDAQ\measurement_plugins``.
+These plugins need to be stored as ordinary python files in the directory ``COMET\measurement_plugins``.
 You can name these plugins as you see fit.
 The important thing is that inside, there is a python class with the exact same name as the name of the file and it contains AND the suffix ``_class``.
 The measurement class needs to have a **run** function which starts the actual measurement routine.
 Furthermore, the class only becomes one parameter passed during init, this being the measurement event loop instance.